briggsprashar/sports_metric_analysis/Project.md

 ### Practical Applications and Utility

-*   **Composite Index:** A composite index with multiple metrics tied togther with constructs (as done in this project) can help create more accurate, meaningful and actionable derived metrics.
+*   **Composite Index:** A composite index with multiple metrics tied together with constructs (as done in this project) can help create more accurate, meaningful and actionable derived metrics.

 *   **Multi-domain Metrics Clustering:** The empirical data derived from the relationships listed above can help in the creation of metric clustering for comprehensive performance assessment.